The Church is the only one in the country which has the surviving remains of the Kentish Royal family, and one of the

 Reverend David Railton M.C.
 Exhibition

-We are delighted to announce that the Friends of St Mary’s and St Eanswythe’s exhibition ‘Reverend David Railton M.C.’ has now transferred into the church where it will remain on a temporary basis.
+We are delighted to announce that the Friends of St Mary’s and St Eanswythe’s exhibition ‘Reverend David Railton M.C.’ has now transferred into the church where it will remain on an ongoing basis.
 The iconic image of the Tomb has been recreated, with the kind permission of Westminster Abbey.

 We Have the Power to Impact Our Future, and We’re Doing Something About It